IBFAN

 Global Alert

 These articles do not answer all the key questions about microbial contamination ofpowdered formulas.
 They do not propose mandatory measures to prevent further deathsand outbreaks of debilitating disease.
-IBFAN calls for regulatory action that is long overdue.
-The ten questions below explain thereasons why.
+IBFAN calls for regulatory action that is… Read More »Global Alert

 What do mothers in Ukraine need?